karthik-tinku/Expense-Tracker/README.md

 ### `npm run eject`

+Demo 🎥
+Check out the live demo of the project here : https://expense-tracker-one-navy.vercel.app/

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.